Social class in American history: Asian Americans

 Asian Americans had small communities in New York City before 1860.
 Their greatest growth came on the Pacific Coast, during the Gold Rush and railroad booms of the 1860s.
 The Chinese who remained in America were violently driven out of the mining and railroad camps, and largely forced into Chinatowns in the larger cities, especially San Francisco.
 The Chinese exclusion laws of the 1880s created special legal problems, which numerous have explored.
 The Chinatowns were over 90% male, augmented by a trickle of immigration, and slowly shrank in size until 1940.
 Local and national attitudes became much more favorable to the Chinese after 1940, largely because of American support for China in World War II.

 Japanese immigration was a major factor in the history of Hawaii, and after its annexation in 1898 large numbers moved to the West Coast.
 Anti-Japanese hostility was strong down to 1941, when it intensified and most Japanese on the West Coast were sent to relocation camps, 1942–44.
 After 1945 the trickle of immigration from the Philippines, India and Korea grew steadily, creating large communities on the West Coast.
+Asian immigration grew rapidly after 1965, with a large community that has very high educational achievement levels and high incomes.